wooqueih/rust_sdl2/README.md

 # rust_sdl2
-t renders a "3d" world using raycasting (like wolfenstein 3d)
+it renders a "3d" world using raycasting (like wolfenstein 3d)